Race/ethnicity

 Notes:

-• Latinos include people of Hispanic origin of any race and all other groups exclude people of Hispanic origin.
+- Latinos include people of Hispanic origin of any race and all other groups exclude people of Hispanic origin.

-• Data for 2010 and 2020 represent 2006-2010 and 2016-2020 averages, respectively.
+- Data for 2010 and 2022 represent 2006-2010 and 2018-2022 averages, respectively.

-• No data are reported in the by ancestry breakdown if based on fewer than 50 individual (i.e., unweighted) survey respondents.
+- No data are reported in the by ancestry breakdown if based on fewer than 50 individual (i.e., unweighted) survey respondents.

-• No data are reported in breakdowns other than by ancestry if based on fewer than 100 individual (i.e., unweighted) survey respondents.
+- No data are reported in breakdowns other than by ancestry if based on fewer than 100 individual (i.e., unweighted) survey respondents.

 People of color

-Data Source(s): U.S. Census Bureau, 1980, 1990, 2000, 2010, and 2020 Decennial Census Summary Files, 2017 National Population Projections; Woods & Poole Economics, Inc., 2022 Complete Economic and Demographic Data Source.
+Data Source(s): US Census Bureau, 1980, 1990, 2000, 2010, and 2020 Decennial Census Summary Files, 2023 National Population Projections; Woods & Poole Economics, Inc., 2023 Complete Economic and Demographic Data Source.

 Universe: All people.

-Methods: The percentage of people of color was calculated for each year and geography.
+Methods: The percentage of people of color and non-Hispanic white was calculated for each year and geography.
 Projections of the racial/ethnic composition are based on a combination of initial county-level projections from Woods & Poole Economics, Inc., and national projections from the U.S. Census Bureau.
 See the methodology page for other relevant notes.

 Notes:

-• No data are shown for cities because demographic projections are unavailable.
+- No data are shown for cities because demographic projections are unavailable.

 Population growth

 Summary: The net change in population and the share of net population growth attributable to people of color and immigrants.
-Shares of net population growth attributable to people of color (immigrants) are restricted to range between 0 and 100 percent and are not reported if there was a net decline in both the White population and the population of color (immigrant population and U.S.-born population).
+Shares of net population growth attributable to people of color (immigrants) are restricted to range between 0 and 100 percent and are not reported if there was a net decline in both the White population and the population of color (immigrant population and US-born population).

-Data Source(s): U.S. Census Bureau, 1980, 1990, 2000, 2010, and 2020 Decennial Census Summary Files, 2017 National Population Projections; Integrated Public Use Microdata Series, IPUMS USA, University of Minnesota, www.ipums.org, 1980, 1990, and 2000 5% samples, 2010 and 2020 American Community Survey 5-year samples; Woods & Poole Economics, Inc., 2022 Complete Economic and Demographic Data Source.
+Data Source(s): US Census Bureau, 1980, 1990, 2000, 2010, and 2020 Decennial Census Summary Files, 2023 National Population Projections; Integrated Public Use Microdata Series, IPUMS USA, University of Minnesota, www.ipums.org, 1980, 1990, and 2000 5% samples, 2010 and 2022 American Community Survey 5-year samples; Woods & Poole Economics, Inc., 2023 Complete Economic and Demographic Data Source.

 Universe: All people.

 Methods: The actual and projected population growth attributable to people of color and immigrants was calculated for each year and geography.
-Projections of the racial/ethnic composition are based on a combination of initial county-level projections from Woods & Poole Economics, Inc., and national projections from the U.S. Census Bureau.
+Projections of the racial/ethnic composition are based on a combination of initial county-level projections from Woods & Poole Economics, Inc., and national projections from the US Census Bureau.
 See the methodology page for other relevant notes.

 Notes:

-• Latinos include people of Hispanic origin of any race and all other groups are non-Hispanic.
+- Latinos include people of Hispanic origin of any race and all other groups are non-Hispanic.

-• Shares of net population growth attributable to people of color (immigrants) are restricted to range between 0 and 100 percent and are not reported if there was a net decline in both the White population and the population of color (immigrant population and U.S.-born population).
+- Shares of net population growth attributable to people of color (immigrants) are restricted to range between 0 and 100 percent and are not reported if there was a net decline in both the White population and the population of color (immigrant population and U.S.-born population).

-• 2010 and 2020 data on immigrant contribution to population growth represent 2006-2010 and 2016-2020 averages, respectively.
+- 2010 and 2022 data on immigrant contribution to population growth represent 2006-2010 and 2018-2022 averages, respectively.

-• Projected data is not available for cities.
+- Projected data is not available for cities.

-• No data are reported for the population growth due to immigrants breakdown if based on fewer than 100 individual (i.e., unweighted) survey respondents in each year over which growth measures are calculated.
+- No data are reported for the population growth due to immigrants breakdown if based on fewer than 100 individual (i.e., unweighted) survey respondents in each year over which growth measures are calculated.

 Racial generation gap

-Data Source(s): U.S. Census Bureau, 1980, 1990, 2000, and 2010 Decennial Census Summary Files, 2020 American Community Survey (ACS) 5-Year Summary File.
+Data Source(s): US Census Bureau, 1980, 1990, 2000, and 2010 Decennial Census Summary Files, 2022 American Community Survey (ACS) 5-Year Summary File.

 Universe: All people under age 18, and all people ages 65 and older.

-Methods: Care was taken to generate consistent estimates of people by race/ethnicity and age groups (ages under 18, 18 to 64, and 65 and older) for the years 1980, 1990, 2000, 2010, and 2020, at both the city and county levels.
+Methods: Care was taken to generate consistent estimates of people by race/ethnicity and age groups (ages under 18, 18 to 64, and 65 and older) for the years 1980, 1990, 2000, 2010, and 2022, at both the city and county levels.
 The county-level estimates were then aggregated to generate estimates at the regional, state, and US levels.

-For 2000 and later, data on the number of people by race/ethnicity and age is readily available in SF1 of the Census (and the 5-year ACS for 2020) in categories that are consistent with the seven broad racial/ethnic groups (identified by the census) detailed in the Atlas; however, this is not entirely the case for 1980 and 1990.
+For 2000 and later, data on the number of people by race/ethnicity and age is readily available in SF1 of the Census (and the 5-year ACS for 2022) in categories that are consistent with the seven broad racial/ethnic groups (identified by the census) detailed in the Atlas; however, this is not entirely the case for 1980 and 1990.
 Estimates for these years had to be made to ensure consistency over time, utilizing two different Census summary files from each year.
-The estimates were necessary because while all data reported in the Atlas (unless otherwise noted) treat “Hispanic or Latino” as one of seven broad mutually exclusive racial/ethnic groups (with all other groups excluding people of Hispanic or Latino origin), the U.S. Census Bureau considers “Hispanic or Latino” an ethnicity and not a race, and often reports data only for groups defined by single race alone (e.g., “White alone,” “Black alone”) which includes people of Hispanic or Latino origin.
+The estimates were necessary because while all data reported in the Atlas (unless otherwise noted) treat “Hispanic or Latino” as one of seven broad mutually exclusive racial/ethnic groups (with all other groups excluding people of Hispanic or Latino origin), the US Census Bureau considers “Hispanic or Latino” an ethnicity and not a race, and often reports data only for groups defined by single race alone (e.g., “White alone,” “Black alone”) which includes people of Hispanic or Latino origin.

 For 1980, after combining data from STF1 and STF2, information on total population by race/ethnicity for all ages combined was available at the city and county levels for all seven requisite groups, but race/ethnicity by age was only available for non-Hispanic white, non-Hispanic Black, Latino, and the remainder of the population.
 To estimate the number non-Hispanic Asian Americans, non-Hispanic Native Americans, non-Hispanic Others, and non-Hispanic Pacific Islanders among the remainder for each age group, we applied the distribution of these four groups from the overall city and county populations (across all ages) to that remainder.
 So, for example, if non-Hispanic Asian Americans were 20 percent of the combined non-Hispanic Asian American, non-Hispanic Native American, non-Hispanic Other, and non-Hispanic Pacific Islander populations of all ages in a particular city or county, we assumed that the same was true within each of the three age categories (ages under 18, 18 to 64, 65 and older).